mKhaiTruong/Edge-Devices-With-DL-AIOT-in-Fallen-Detection/README.md

 + If angle > threshold then a person is falling
 + If w > h * threshold then a person is falling
 + ![image](https://github.com/user-attachments/assets/762471b2-d812-4971-9d63-dc07c938bb69)

+I decided to work with Pose Estimation's second approach: measure width and height.
+But sometimes there are weird ways to fall so adding an Optical Flow Approach to decide if a person action changed dramatically.